rougier/matplotlib-tutorial/README.rst

 the last 30 days.
 The USGS Earthquake Hazards Program is part of the National Earthquake Hazards Reduction Program (NEHRP) and provides several data on their `website <http://earthquake.usgs.gov>`_.
-Those data are sorted according to eartquakes magnitude, ranging from significant only down to all earthquakes, major or minor.
+Those data are sorted according to earthquakes magnitude, ranging from significant only down to all earthquakes, major or minor.
 You would be surprised by the number of minor earthquakes happening every hour on the planet.
 Since this would represent too much data for us, we'll stick to earthquakes with magnitude > 4.5.
 At the time of writing,